jksonar/terraform_doc/statefile/README.md

    - Regularly back up the Consul KV store for disaster recovery.

 ---
+# 6. **How to setup self-hosted server for Terraform backend?**

 The best Terraform backend for a self-hosted server depends on your infrastructure, requirements, and constraints.
 Below are some commonly used backends for self-hosted environments, along with their pros and cons:

 ---